PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_vc.rst

      partition(args)

-The person writing this program wants to get help from a collaborator by creating a pull request.
-Figures :ref:`figure-github15` and :ref:`figure-github18` show how to create a pull request on github and assign it to a collaborator.
+The person writing this program wants to get help from a collaborator by creating a pull request. :numref:`figure-github15` and :numref:`figure-github18` show how to create a pull request on github and assign it to a collaborator.